Point-of-view pornography: POV pornography in Japan

 In Japan, point-of-view pornography is referred to as hamedori (ハメ撮り).
 Hamedori is a genre of Japanese pornography in which a male adult video (AV) actor or director serves as the camera operator.
 Hamedori-type videos were produced from the beginnings of Japanese AV in the early 1980s.
 The term "hamedori" came into use about 1988–1989, but it was only a small niche area until it was popularized at V&R Planning by director Company Matsuo.

 Matsuo started working in the genre in 1991, saying that this intimate technique was a natural way for him to shoot in order to show his feelings for the woman and to "get her to open up about herself, to show her true emotions".
 Matsuo used amateur actresses in his videos, and he usually traveled to their hometowns for the filming.
 He talked to them extensively on camera so that both he and the viewer can come to know them before any sex scenes.
-A large part of the popularity of these videos is seeing how regular and normal the women are in real life.
+A large part of the popularity of these videos is seeing how normal the women are in real life.
 As amateurs in a single segment of a multi-part video, the actresses are typically paid about 50,000 (around 500).